Mum pays tribute to 'loving' Paulsgrove teenager George McGowan killed in e-scooter accident

-'Happy, loving' Paulsgrove teenager George McGown killed in road traffic accident while crossing the road on an e-scooter, inquest rules
+'Happy, loving' Paulsgrove teenager George McGowan killed in road traffic accident while crossing the road on an e-scooter, inquest rules

 THE inquest into the death of ‘happy, loving’ Paulsgrove teenager George McGowan has ruled that his death was caused by a tragic accident as he crossed a road on his e-scooter.